conda-incubator/conda-store/docs/contributing.md

 ### Specifications

  - `POST /api/v1/environment/` :: create given environment
-    - JSON message with optional namespace (will use `CondaStore.default_namespace` if not specified) and a specification string that is a valid environment.yaml for conda.
+    - JSON message with optional namespace (will use `CondaStore.default_namespace` if not specified) and a specification string that's a valid environment.yaml for Conda.

 ### Builds